Portainer Setup

 On the Quick Setup

 page will, the local socket should automatically appear after a few seconds.
 Should it not appear, verify the socket definition in the Portainer command is correct.
+Select the local socket environment.

 The local Podman system will now be available to Live Connect